batmen-lab/BioMANIA/docs/Q&A.md

 **Q: How can I handle large file transfers to avoid performance issues?**

 A: Large file transfers may lead to memory issues.
 If file transfer is substantial, users can directly copy the file to the src/tmp/ folder to mitigate JavaScript heap memory exhaustion.
-We have provided this issue by supporting the download through Drive URLs.
+We have provided this issue by supporting the download through Drive URLs or Other URLs.

 Follow the instructions for uploading your data using Google Drive:
-- Package your data, even if it's just one file, into a ZIP archive.
+- Package your data, even if it's just one file, into a `ZIP` archive.
 - Upload the ZIP file to Google Drive and obtain the file's shareable link.
 - Extract the `file_id` from the link and enter it into the `URL` input field on UI page.
-- Our program will automatically downloading it and extracted the ZIP file, you can use `./tmp/your_file_name` to infer.
+- Our program will automatically downloading it and extracted the `ZIP` file, you can use `./tmp/your_file_name` to infer.
 It still follows your original file structure.

+We also support downloading files through other links.
+Please note that in this case, only individual files URL can be recognized, ZIP is not supported.

 ## Online Demo and Stability
 **Q: For online demo, sometimes it shows a network error and does not display results.**